FDJASVS-X/FDJASVS-X-Bootstrapper/README.md

   If you're a newbie, consider checking out The Massive Documentation.
 In Case of any other troubleshooting, you can either Start A Discussion over On The Discussions Page.
 Or submit an issue Over on the issues Page, Please However Read The Issue Guide Before Doing So.

-   Unfortunately, FDJASVS X Bootstrapper only Works on windows and does not offer Support for MacOS, Linux Or Any Other Operating System.
+   Unfortunately, FDJASVS X Bootstrapper only Works on Windows and does not offer Support for MacOS, Linux Or Any Other Operating System.
 Apologies to any non-windows user out there.